Above: Colonel Kane Bunbury of Moyle (1777-1874)

 Kane Bunbury was proposed for membership of the RDS by Henry Kemmis and W. E. Steele, and elected an annual member on 28 April 1853.
 He remained an annual member up to the time of his death in 1874.
 Henry Kemmis had proposed Kane's nephew William McClintock Bunbury for RDS membership back in 1848.

-This was an age when most people left Ireland.
-In 1849, Henry Lurway decided to reverse the trend and emigrated from Bristol to Ireland where he appears to have become Colonel Bunbury’s coachman at Moyle.
-He was a son of Thomas Lurway (1793-1858), a man who appears to have simultaneously operated as a forester, a Hackney Fly Proprietor and a Licensed Victualler, owning the Adam & Eve Tavern in Hotwells, Bristol.
-In 1820, Thomas was married in St Mary's Parish Church, Henbury, to Mary Ann Smith (c.1796-1874), daughter of John Smith (1760-1839) and Alice Smith ( 1766-1845) of Burnett, Somerset.
-She may have been a kinswoman of James Smith, future steward of Moyle.
+On the 1841 census, the Irish-born Henry Linway [sic] was recorded as Bunbury's servant at Westminster, suggesting that he worked for Thomas Bunbury, MP for Carlow and elder brother of Colonel Kane Bunbury.
+Born in Ireland circa 1820-1822, Henry was a son of Thomas Lurway (1793-1858), a man who appears to have simultaneously operated as a forester, a Hackney Fly Proprietor and a Licensed Victualler, owning the Adam & Eve Tavern in Hotwells, Bristol.
+In 1820, Thomas was married in St Mary's Parish Church, Henbury, to Mary Ann Smith (c.1796-1874), daughter of John Smith (1760-1839) and Alice Smith (1766-1845) of Burnett, Somerset.
+If Henry was born in Ireland in 1822, as the census suggests, Thomas must have been based in Ireland at the time.
+Mary Ann may have been a kinswoman of James Smith, future steward of Moyle.
 The Lurways lived in Lime Kiln Lane, Bristol, also Windsor Terrace and later in Power Street.
 Thomas had a brother James Lurway.

 Henry was the second of Thomas and Mary Ann Lurway's six children - Thomas (1820-39), Henry (1822-95), Frederick (1825-87), Louisa (1830-93), Mary Ann (1832-1910) and Julia Ann Lurway (1838-41).
 Thomas went bankrupt in 1848 and does not appear in the 1851 census.
 He died whilst living with his wife at 31 North Gardens, Hove, Brighton, in January 1858.

-Henry, the second son, was born in 1820.
-His wife also appears to have been called Mary Ann and they moved to Ireland shortly after their marriage in 1849.
+Henry and Mary Ann moved to Ireland shortly after their marriage in 1849, presumably to work for William McClintock Bunbury, MP, or his uncle Kane.
 Henry was based at Moyle until 1861 when, following the death of his wife, he returned to Bristol with his three children who were all born at Moyle, namely William in 1851, Francis in 1852 and Marion in 1854.
 By 1870 he had remarried, found work as a coachman and had an address at 45 Chester Square, London.
 The McClintocks had a house at 80 Chester Square which may suggest a link.
 There were only 8 people in the UK with the name Lurway in 2010.

 The 1876 Registry for the "Owners of Land of One acre and Upwards" suggests that the Moyle estate comprised of 3,098 acres.
 The Lisnavagh Archives contain (G/21) a number of personal letters written to Colonel Kane Bunbury by an old friend, W. Power, from Paris between 1843 and 1850.
 He mentions, amid social and personal news, the good reports he receives of Colonel Bunbury's record as a landlord and ponders the importance of being an improving landlord if you live in Ireland.
 Between 1872 and 1874, for instance, he paid Messrs McCurdy & Mitchell [the architects of the wings added to Oak Park, Co.
 Carlow] for 'Mr Corrigan's house on the estate of Colonel Kane Bunbury', for Rathvilly cottages, for Rathvilly glebe-house, for Rathvilly police barracks, etc, and for repairs to the roof of Lisnavagh.